iambrj/tips/README.md

 * Use critical thinking to carefully reason about everything
 * Memorizing a math formula without understanding the intuition behind it is like memorizing code without understanding what it does
+* Attempting to solve mathematical problems by intuition will stop working as soon as the problems become less intuitive than you are used to